fluidware/fluidsurveys-docs/chapters/Editor/advancedquestions.rst

    :widths: 35 65
    :header-rows: 1

-   * - Display Option
+   * - Options
      - Description
    * - 1.
-Randomize Variables
+Optional
-     - Selecting this option will randomize the choices within the Checkbox question type on each survey refresh.
-By default, this option is disabled
+     - Unchecking this option forces the question to be answered when the user is filling out your survey.
+By default, this option is enabled
    * - 2.
 Upload to another server
      - Selecting this option will allow for you to upload any files the user provides to an entirely different server, separate from FluidSurveys